NLA Landlord Membership packages start from as little as £0.96* per week!

 How do I keep my development up to date (CPD)?

-- Reading our UK Landlord Magazine
+- Reading journals e.g. our UK Landlord Magazine counts as 2 hours

 What are the benefits of becoming an NLA Accredited landlord?

 The NLA promotes and provides accreditation because we believe it is the best way for us to prove, as landlords, that we can self regulate.

 Is NLA accreditation recognised by my local authority?

-At the moment the NLA is calling on all councils to work with us to deliver a National approach to accreditation.
+The NLA is working with numerous councils across the UK to assist us to deliver a National approach to accreditation.
 Accreditation is vital to councils for a number of reasons and all of the local authorities that we have spoken to applaud the idea of a national scheme.
 If you have contacts at your council please let them know what you are doing in terms of this scheme.
-Many councils offer incentives to accredited landlords.
+Many councils will offer incentives to accredited landlords.
 We are delighted to announce the launch of the National Register of Accredited Landlords.
 Tenants and council officers can now check whether a landlord is “accredited” no matter which scheme they belong to.
 This is a FREE tool for all to use.

 Can I have more than one CPD log on the library?

-Membership to the library is for one person and therefore the CPD log can only be used to record one person’s activity.
+Membership and the log in details are for one individual person and therefore the CPD log can only be used to record one person’s activity.
 Whilst the library is also used as a reference tool and more than one person may access it for this, for the purposes of NLA accreditation the CPD log can only record one person’s accreditation details.
-If you would like to set up another access to the library, for a basic membership fee of as little as £50 a year, please contact our membership team on 0207 840 8937 or see more details of the membership types here: http://www.landlords.org.uk/membership
+If you would like to set up another access to the library, for a basic membership fee for as little as £50 a year, please contact our membership team on 0207 840 8937 or see more details of the membership types here to upgrade your membership: http://www.landlords.org.uk/membership

 Multiple Account Control

-Multiple Account Control Now your linked accounts can also become accredited with us!
+Your linked accounts can also become accredited with us!
 If your membership level with us is either FAMILY or BUSINESS then you can create some additional membership accounts at no additional cost.
 If you hold FAMILY membership with us then you may want to add your partner or others to your membership.
 FAMILY membership will allow you to add up to TWO additional users to the membership which you as the main account holder pay for.
 If you hold BUSINESS membership then you may want to add your employees or others to your membership.
 BUSINESS membership will allow you to add up to FOUR additional users to the membership which you as the main account holder pay for.
 As the main account holder only you can control adding and deleting the additional accounts. http://www.landlords.org.uk/multiple-account-control